 Tony Gallo has also decorated the cute café along the river bank (Bassanello area), called Pier88.

 The works by Alessio B are quite poetic.
-They’re probably the ones who gives me more joy when I see them.
+They’re probably the ones who give me more joy when I see them.
 While the other two artists have a melancholic substrate.
 The girl with butterfly heart is along via Pietro d’Abano, next to Piazza della Frutta.